sander/hierarchical-deterministic-keys/keys.md

 HDK enables instance users and data providers cooperatively to establish the cryptographic key material that issued attestations will be bound to.

-For asynchronous batch issuance, HDK defines an additional OpenID4VCI endpoint.
+For asynchronous batch issuance, HDK proposes an update to the OpenID4VCI endpoints.
+This proposal is under discussion in [openid/OpenID4VCI#359](https://github.com/openid/OpenID4VCI/issues/359).

 #### The Multiple Batch Endpoint